BillyWei01/LightKV/README.md

 AsyncKV use mmap open mode, so it's slower when loading, but is much faster when writing. <br/>
 SyncKV and SharePreferences-commit need to flush data to disk every commit, so they use more time in whole test case. <br/>
 SyncKV is faster comparing with SharePreferences-commit.

+For Reading, SharePreferences use HashMap, and LightKV us SparseArray, both of them are very fast, so we don't make their benchmark to compare.

 # Download
 ```gradle